appsemble/appsemble/docs/03-guide/custom-dependencies.md

 # Developing on an existing app structure

 Some organizations have their own ecosystem of blocks, packages and apps.
-If you want to edit these existing systems, or create your own, there is some setup to do.
+If you want to edit these existing systems or create your own, there is some setup to do.

 ## Table of Contents